-Lower interest rates, longer repayment terms and a high loan ceiling – it’s no wonder SBA 7(a) loans are the most popular type of SBA loan in the market.
+Lower interest rates, longer repayment terms, and a high loan ceiling – it’s no wonder SBA 7(a) loans are the most popular type of SBA loan in the market.
 Despite its perks, qualifying for an SBA 7(a) loan is not that easy.

 Business financing, in general, can be confusing.
-However, unfortunately most small business owners do not qualify for traditional bank loans.
+However, most small business owners do not qualify for traditional bank loans.
 The Small Business Administration (SBA) is aware of these concerns, which is why they created a variety of loan programs that enable small businesses to secure funding.

-Benefits of SBA Loans in General
+Benefits of SBA 7(a) Loans

 Most people think that the SBA is the agency that lends money to aspiring entrepreneurs.
 This is a common misconception because the SBA is not responsible for lending you the money.
 The SBA merely guarantees up to 85% of the loan amount provided by SBA-approved lenders.
 This encourages lenders to approve small business owners for lower-rate financing because there’s a lesser risk on their part.

 The perks of SBA loans don’t end there.
 You can use an SBA 7(a) loan for just about any business-related purpose, including: